Arithmetic inflection of superelliptic curves: Inflectionary curves from superelliptic Legendre and Weierstrass pencils

 In \cite{CDH,CG1,CG2}, we studied $F$-rationality phenomena for inflectionary {\it curves} $\mc{C}_m$ defined by atomic inflection polynomials $P_m$ built out of one-parameter Legendre and Weierstrass pencils of elliptic curves, with a focus on those cases in which $F=\mb{R}$ or $F=\mb{F}_p$ for an odd prime $p$.
 In this setting, $\mc{C}_m$ is naturally a singular plane curve defined over $\mb{Z}$, or else its reduction modulo $p$.
 Moreover, the birational geometry of inflectionary curves $\mc{C}_m$ varies depending upon whether the underlying pencil of elliptic curves is of Legendre or Weierstrass type.
 In particular, the inflectionary curves $\mc{C}_m, 2 \leq m \leq 5$ derived from the Legendre pencil have rational desingularizations, whereas the Weierstrass inflectionary curve $\mc{C}_2$ is {\it elliptic}, with complex multiplication over $\mb{Q}(\sqrt{-3})$; see \cite[Prop.
 4.2]{CDH}.
 The following table summarizes our conjectures to date regarding the salient features of atomic inflectionary curves $\mc{C}_m$, $m \geq 2$ associated to Legendre and Weierstrass pencils over a field $F$ whose characteristic is either zero or sufficiently positive. {\it Singularities} refer to those of the base extension of $\mc{C}_m$ to $\ov{F}$.

 In this section, we further develop this conjectural picture to include atomic inflectionary curves associated to {\it superelliptic} Legendre and Weierstrass pencils with affine presentations $y^n=x^a(x-1)^b(x-\la)^c$ and $y^n=x^3+ \la x+ 2$, respectively.
-The geometry of superelliptic Legendre pencils is closely linked to algebraic differential equations and hypergeometric series; see, e.g., \cite{HT,OH}.
+The geometry of superelliptic Legendre pencils depends on the value of the quotient $u=\frac{\ell}{n}$, and is closely linked to algebraic differential equations and hypergeometric series; see, e.g., \cite{HT,OH}.
 The conjectural number of singularities (3) of Weierstrass inflectionary curves appears in blue as it is not stated explicitly in our earlier papers \cite{BCG,CG1,CG2,CDH}.
-However iterating the characteristic recursion for atomic inflection polynomials leads to the expectation (formalized in Conjecture~\ref{conj:weierstrass_sing} below) that the corresponding inflectionary curves $\mc{C}_m$ with $m \geq 3$ are always singular exactly in the points $q_j=[\zeta^{-j}: -3\zeta^j:1]$, $j=0,1,2$ in the weighted projective plane $\mb{P}(1,2,1)$\footnote{Here the weights are those of the coordinates $x$, $\la$, and $z$, respectively.}, where $\zeta$ is a cube root of unity.
+However iterating the characteristic recursion for atomic inflection polynomials leads to the expectation (formalized in Conjecture~\ref{conj:weierstrass_sing} below) that whenever $u=\frac{1}{2}$, the corresponding inflectionary curves $\mc{C}^{\ell}_m$ with $m \geq 3$ are always singular exactly in the points $q_j=[\zeta^{-j}: -3\zeta^j:1]$, $j=0,1,2$ in the weighted projective plane $\mb{P}(1,2,1)$\footnote{Here the weights are those of the coordinates $x$, $\la$, and $z$, respectively.}, where $\zeta$ is a cube root of unity.
 We will have more to say about this later, including an explicit characterization of singularity types (see Conjecture~\ref{inner_edge_conjecture}) and geometric genera (see Conjecture~\ref{conj:weierstrass_geom_genus}).
+We pay special attention to the $u=\frac{1}{2}$ case, as it applies to all hyperelliptic pencils; indeed, the notation $\mc{C}_m$ used in \cite{BCG,CG1,CG2} corresponds to what we call $\mc{C}^{\ell}_m$ here whenever $u=\frac{1}{2}$.